opensafely/documentation/docs/getting-started/tutorial/creating-an-opensafely-project/index.md

 ### Accessing files

-=== "Web browser (online)"

 The Visual Studio Code editor has a file Explorer that you can use to browse the files and appears when first starting the GitHub codespace.
 It is accessed by the file icon in the bar on the left-hand side of the editor.

 Clicking on a file name in the Explorer will open the file in a tab within the editor.

-=== "Windows (local)"

-    The new output files are created in the local copy of the repository in the `output/` directory, e.g. `C:/Users/me/my-git-repos/hello-world/output/`.

 ## 5. Make changes to your study